 Here are tips for men on meeting people for the first time:

 - Handshake Etiquette Tips: Learning how to shake hands will be valuable throughout life.

 Everyday Good Manners

-Not only do you need to practice proper etiquette when you first meet someone, you need to maintain it all the time.
+Not only do you need to practice proper etiquette when you first meet someone, but you also need to maintain it all the time.
 It’s not as difficult as it may sound.
 All you have to do is practice so good manners will become a habit.

 It’s all about showing consideration for others.
 Some specific examples include putting down the toilet seat when you finish your business, say “please” and “thank you,” and respect people’s personal space.